netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 [`apps.plugin`](/collectors/apps.plugin/README.md).
 Once you edit this file and create a new group for the application you want to monitor, you can see how it's interacting with the Linux kernel via real-time eBPF metrics.

 Let's assume you have an application that runs on the process `custom-app`.
-In order to monitor eBPF metrics for that application separate from any others, you need to create a new group in `apps_groups.conf` and associate that process name with it.
+To monitor eBPF metrics for that application separate from any others, you need to create a new group in `apps_groups.conf` and associate that process name with it.

 Open the `apps_groups.conf` file in your Netdata configuration directory.